 Bad spark plug plug wires can cause hard starting (particularly during wet weather), poor fuel economy, rough idle, hesitation when accelerating and increased hydrocarbon (HC) emissions.
 On 1995 and newer vehicles with OBD II Onboard Diagnostics, misfiring due to bad plug wires may also set a fault code and turn on the Check Engine light.

-The replacement wires should be routed exactly the same as the originals, and supported by looms or clips so they do not contact the exhaust manifold(s).
+Replacement wires should be routed exactly the same as the originals, and supported by looms or clips so they are kept away from the hot exhaust manifold(s).
+Mounting the wires in looms also prevents them from rubbing against sharp edges that might damage the insulation or cause a misfire.

 Additional items you might need when replacing spark plug wires include spark plugs, a spark plug boot puller (makes removal and installation easier), replacement looms or wire supports for original parts that might be missing, and dielectric grease for tight-fitting boots (makes removal easier next time, and helps keep out water).